 Use the [UP] and [DOWN] arrow keys to select the DATA ENTRY knob corresponding to the performance macro that will be edited.
 Press [YES/SAVE] to confirm the selection.
+You can also click on a knob to bring up its macro menu.
 The menu where track parameters are assigned to the selected performance macro will appear.

 Up to five track parameters can be assigned to a performance macro.
 Parameters can be selected from all six tracks.
-Select from which tracks parameters will be assigned by click-pressing DATA ENTRY knobs A-E. Select the track parameters that will be assigned by turning DATA ENTRY knobs A-E. Confirm a selection by clicking the knob or by pressing [YES/SAVE].
+Select from which tracks parameters will be assigned by clicking DATA ENTRY knobs A-E. Select the track parameters that will be assigned by turning DATA ENTRY knobs A-E. Confirm a selection by clicking the knob or by pressing [YES/SAVE].
 DATA ENTRY knobs F-J are used to set the depth of the five track parameters.
 The depth is an offset of the original track parameter value.

 By default the parameter macro knob spans a parameter value range of 0-127.
 A parameter macro value of 0 will not introduce any changes to the sound.
-Press the LEVEL knob to make the performance macro knob work in a bipolar fashion, meaning the parameter macro value range will go from -64 to +63.
+Press the LEVEL knob to make the performance macro knob work in a bipolar fashion, making the parameter macro value range go from -64 to +63.